dzzh/RIBs-wiki/iOS-Tutorial-4.md

 }
 ```

+With these changes, we have implemented the first step of the workflow.
+After the launch, the workflow will wait until the users log in and then will switch to the second step that has to be implemented in the `LoggedIn` RIB to start the game.

-## Integrating the launchGame step in the LoggedIn scope
+## Integrating the `launchGame` step in the `LoggedIn` scope

 Let's update the `LoggedInInteractor` to conform to the `LoggedInActionableItem` protocol that we declared earlier.
 Recall that each scope's interactor should always conform to the actionable item protocol for that scope.